ThisTree by Leah Coloff

 The HawtPlates are a family singing group that was formed in a one-bedroom apartment in The Bronx.
 They create live vocal works by breaking down vernacular musical forms and reconstituting them into other modes of performance, producing sound tonics and “one pots’, harkening to the spirit of the family heirloom recipe.
 Their work honors their lineage and personal histories while outwardly reporting an ultimately human experience.

-Same as Sister (Hilary Brown-Istrefi and Briana Brown-Tipley)
+Same As Sister (Hilary Brown-Istrefi and Briana Brown-Tipley)

 Janani Balasubramanian